 We ate breakfast at "Mi Pueblit" and I tagged it with a WWP sticker before we ate.
-If you stop and eat there…tell Claudia I said hola.
-I've never wanted to be able to speak Spanish more than that moment right there.

 So Allan put his bike together and we packed up our bags.
 We rode mostly dirt roads through the mountains to Erendira.
 It was a pretty cool route.
 Lots of sweeping turns with ruts and 'ball bearing' size rocks.
 Pretty slippery stuff.
 But I'm good with ruts now.

 About 1/2 way through the ride, Brett almost had a head on collision with a truck going too fast around a blind curve.
 The truck was gong WAY too fast and came to a sliding stop in the middle of the road.
 Luckily Brett kept the bike on the road and upright.
 It would of been a long fall otherwise.
 It was pretty sketchy.
 But that's Baja riding I guess.
 Strangely…this wouldn't be Brett's only head on collision with a motor vehicle that day…wait for it…